 Eight Most Common Digestive Problems

 Many people are embarrassed by their digestive problem and continue to suffer in silence; however, the CDC reports that more than 32 million visits to gastroenterologist NJ each year are due to digestive issues.
+Did you know kelp can help with boosting your immunity?
 In addition to this, over 8 million emergency room visits are caused by digestive problems.
 This article will address the eight most common digestive problems and what you can do to relieve your symptoms and heal the digestive tract.

 - Reflux –Reflux is one of the most common digestive complaints.
 The symptoms of reflux include burping, bloating, nausea, sore throat, heartburn and acid rising up your throat.
 This digestive disturbance occurs when your lower esophageal sphincter does not completely close or opens too soon and allows stomach acid to travel up the esophagus, resulting in heartburn.
 If reflux is not addressed, the stomach acid can erode the esophagus and increase the risk of developing esophageal cancer.

 - Ulcers – If you suffer from unexplained stomach pain, it could be a peptic ulcer.
 WebMD reports that one in ten Americans will experience a peptic ulcer during their lives.
 Ulcers occur when holes form in the lining of the stomach or upper section of the small intestine due to excess or long-term use of anti-inflammatory pain medications or a H. pylori infection.
 This break in the lining allows enzymes and stomach acid to come in contact with the stomach, causing stomach pain, nausea, heartburn, bloating, fullness and intolerance to fatty foods.
 If an ulcer is not properly treated, excess bleeding, anemia and stomach cancer can occur.